 Essential Questions: What kind of community do we want to 'live' in at Berwick Academy? and What are some similarities and differences between our local and worldwide communities?"

 Exceptional Education and Exploratory Opportunities

-In a distinctly joyful environment, students deepen their curiosity and creativity, develop critical thinking skills, and become contributing members to our Lower School community.
+In an engaging and purposeful environment, students deepen their curiosity and creativity, develop critical thinking skills, and become contributing members to our Lower School community.
 The elementary school years are filled with learning; everything is new and curiosities are high.
 We nourish these meaningful, critical years for students by encouraging joy, excitement, and wonder around learning.

 Learn more about Berwick or start the enrollment process by completing the form below: